developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Send to Cloud Detail State
 Used to configure whether Zebra Extended Bug Reporting should automatically send copies of generated Bug Reports to the Zebra Cloud Server.

-- When the value ***Off***- Zebra Extended Bug Reporting does NOT send copies of generated Bug Reports to the Zebra Cloud Server.
+-***Off***- Zebra Extended Bug Reporting does NOT send copies of generated Bug Reports to the Zebra Cloud Server.

-- When the value ***On***- Zebra Extended Bug Reporting (if enabled) sends copies of all generated Bug Reports to the Zebra Cloud Server.
+-***On***- Zebra Extended Bug Reporting (if enabled) sends copies of all generated Bug Reports to the Zebra Cloud Server.

 ### Cloud Time to Live
 Used to configure a timeout value, the expiration of which causes the sending of Bug Reports to the Zebra Cloud Server to automatically cease.

-- When the value ***Never***- when Zebra Extended Bug Reporting is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send to Cloud Detail**, Bug Reports continues to be sent to the Zebra Cloud Server until the configuration is explicitly changed again.
+-***Never***- when Zebra Extended Bug Reporting is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send to Cloud Detail**, Bug Reports continues to be sent to the Zebra Cloud Server until the configuration is explicitly changed again.

 - When any other value- at the time it is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send to Cloud Detail**, Zebra Extended Bug Reporting starts a timer from the specified timeout value.
 When the timer expires, Zebra Extended Bug Reporting ceases sending Bug Reports to the Zebra Cloud Server until the configuration is explicitly changed again.